 - In The Symbol of Peace and Justice, Gohan takes this Up to Eleven using to finish off the Nomu during the USJ attack helped by the fact that he can fly.

 - Aja Kong hasn't been seen on USA television since she used, among other things, a spinning package piledriver on WWF programing.

 - Justin Credible's finisher, named "That's Incredible," is a spinning belly-to-belly piledriver.
 This move is somewhat possible in real life.

-- The Trope Namer, pictured above: Zangief in Street Fighter II, who has it as a special throw command.
+- Pictured above: Zangief in Street Fighter II, who has it as a special throw command.
 It would later be followed by Mike Haggar from Final Fight.
 While Mike Haggar used the spinning clothesline first, Zangief developed the spinning piledriver, which Haggar then copied in Final Fight 2.
 Both versions are the same - Zangief and Haggar grab their opponents, then jump into the air while spinning (which is physically impossible), and slam them down into the ground.

 - The manual says Haggar and Zangief are frenemies, constantly trying to one-up their trademark grapples.